WWE Money in the Bank: Concept and history

 On January 5, 2023, WWE announced that the 2023 event would be held on Saturday, July 1 at The O2 Arena in London, England, marking the first Money in the Bank event held outside of the United States.
 This was also WWE's first major event held in London since Insurrextion in May 2002 and England in general since Insurrextion in June 2003.
 The 2023 women's ladder match had six participants divided evenly between the two brands, but the men's had seven, with three from Raw, three from SmackDown, and one non-exclusive wrestler participating.
 The 2024 event was the first Money in the Bank to be held in Canada, with it scheduled for Saturday, July 6 at the Scotiabank Arena in Toronto, Ontario.
 Both the men's and women's matches had six participants each, evenly divided between the two brands.
-The 2025 event, which moved the event back to June, scheduled for June 7 at the Intuit Dome in Inglewood, California, will be the first Money in the Bank event to livestream on Netflix in most countries outside the United States following the WWE Network's merger under the service in those areas in January 2025.
-A select few territories still maintain the separate WWE Network due to pre-existing contracts but will transfer to Netflix once those contracts expire.
+The 2025 event, which moved the event back to June, scheduled for June 7 at the Intuit Dome in Inglewood, California, was the first Money in the Bank event to livestream on Netflix in most countries outside the United States following the WWE Network's merger under the service in those areas in January 2025.
+A select few territories still maintained the separate WWE Network due to pre-existing contracts but subsequently transferred to Netflix once those contracts expired in early 2026.

 WrestleMania 42 was originally to be held in New Orleans, Louisiana in April 2026, but in May 2025, it was revealed that New Orleans would no longer be hosting the event.
 This came as part of a larger agreement with New Orleans, in which the city would host a future WrestleMania as well as the 2026 Money in the Bank.
-The date for Money in the Bank was originally announced for Saturday, August 29, 2026, but was delayed to Sunday, September 6.
-This marks the first Money in the Bank to be held in September, thus the latest scheduled in a calendar year.
+The date for Money in the Bank was originally announced for Saturday, August 29, 2026, but was delayed to Sunday, September 6, before being delayed again to Saturday, October 10.
+This marks the first Money in the Bank to be held in October, thus the latest scheduled in a calendar year.
+This will also be the first Money in the Bank to stream on the ESPN app in the United States, following the end of WWE's deal with Peacock.